 Some 'self-shielded' flux cored gasless consumable wires are operated with the work piece Positive and the consumable wire Negative.
 Refer to the manufacturers data for the particular consumable wire to be used.

-To setup for this condition, connect the 'WORK' lead plug into the (+) output terminal on the power source, and the Polarity Selection Cable from the power source into the (-) output terminal, as in Figure 3.
+To setup for this condition, connect the 'WORK' lead plug into the (+) output terminal on the power source, and the wirefeeder weld cable into the (-) output terminal.